 Green Start-Up Investment Alliance

 Financial service providers believe that start-ups always constitute a risk.
 But why do green start-ups often find it more difficult to raise funds?
 What sort of funding does sustainable entrepreneurship need?
 How can financing terms be improved?
 And how can environmental and climate protection be facilitated by supporting start-up entrepreneurs?
-This practice oriented project addresses these questions.
+This practice oriented project addressed these questions.

 Developing and bringing sustainable, radical innovations to market takes time and for many investors it simply takes too long.
 Their short-term profit expectations are not in sync with what can sometimes be the very long-term benefits of green products and services to society as a whole.
 But green start-ups also face other problems on the road to securing funds.
-The GreenUpInvest project analyzes these obstacles and identifies potentials for supporting green start-ups.

 The German Council for Sustainable Development has awarded the project the “Werkstatt N” (“Studio N”) quality seal.
 This is awarded for trend-setting ideas and projects that bring sustainable thinking and action to life.